 Biofeedback is non-invasive, and may be an option for pregnant patients or people who can't tolerate medications for their conditions.

-If you are not sure whether biofeedback is an appropriate treatment for your condition, first schedule an integrative health consultation at the Osher Center for Integrative Health.
-They will review your medical history and help you decide which therapies best fit your needs.
-You may also schedule with a referral from your doctor.
-Currently, the Osher Center does not contract with health insurance companies for biofeedback.
+Ask your doctor if you are not sure whether biofeedback is an appropriate treatment for your condition.
+At your integrative health consultation, our care team will review your medical history and help you decide which therapies best fit your needs.
+We currently do not contract with health insurance companies for biofeedback.

 During biofeedback, you are connected to sensors that measure and receive information about your psychophysiological responses and stress activation via heart rate changes, breathing patterns, exhaled CO2 levels, skin temperature, sweat gland activity and muscle tension.
 Feedback is displayed on a computer so you can observe the shifts that occur.
 In a series of sessions, your practitioner will observe these measurements and lead you through various exercises and relaxation techniques so you can learn how to make subtle changes in your body, such as relaxing certain muscles to reduce pain.